History of Aquinas College: Rural boarding college

 As early as 1908 Brother Jerome Hennesy had written from Perth to the Superior General, indicating that he saw merit in moving the boarders out of the city.
 Bishop Gibney had recently renewed a previous offer of "some time ago" for 500 acres of land on the Helena River so the Brothers could open a boarding college in the country.
 In 1909 the Brothers negotiated for the purchase of 20,000 acres at Point Heathcoate, a property known as Killarney.
-The provincial council, balancing finance against the needs of several schools, did not pursue the sale.
+The Provincial Council, balancing finance against the needs of several schools, did not pursue the sale.
 However, in 1917 Archbishop Clune added his weight to a move to a more serene setting.
 The archbishop knew that the Brothers valued their monopoly on education for Catholic boys in Perth.
-Galvanized by the problems at the terrace site and by the promise that there would be no competing schools for Catholic boys, the provincial council made plans.
-The Killarney property was purchased for £3000, in 1923, the State government resume 1 acre of land, cutting the site and making it difficult to locate a school there.
-The Brothers sold the remaining land to the government for £7000.
-At the same time that efforts were going ahead to secure a new site for the school at Clune Park, south of the city in semi-rural land, the community at the terrace prized its central location on some counts.
+Galvanized by the problems at the Terrace site and by the promise that there would be no competing schools for Catholic boys, the Provincial Council made plans.
+The Killarney property was purchased for £3,000, in 1923, the State government resume 1 acre of land, cutting the site and making it difficult to locate a school there.
+The Brothers sold the remaining land to the government for £7,000.
+At the same time that efforts were going ahead to secure a new site for the school at Clune Park, south of the city in semi-rural land, the community at the Terrace prized its central location on some counts.

 Throughout the 1920s and early 1930s the Brothers worked towards finding a site outside Perth so that the boarders could be moved from the city.
 In November 1928 the Brothers purchased 234 acres of diocesan land for £896.
 The college annual published photographs of the land at Clune Park with the site for the new boarding college tentatively named "St Johns".
 In general, the opinion was that Clune Park was the idea site for a boarding school and the Brothers need look no further.
 However, with the delay in the project, a persuasive minority opinion in favour of the more remote but higher ground of Mount Henry began to emerge.
 In 1938 overcrowding and the weight of public opinion combined to insist that the boarding students move away from the city.
-In discussions that emphasised the centrality of boarders to the character of the college, the provincial Council initially decided that the school in the terrace should close, with boarders only being accepted at the new site.
+In discussions that emphasised the centrality of boarders to the character of the college, the Provincial Council initially decided that the school in the Terrace should close, with boarders only being accepted at the new site.
 However, the significance of CBC Perth as an inner-city day school to meet the needs of metropolitan boys could not be denied.

+Change had been on the cards at CBC Perth for some time.
+The arrival of Brother Keniry as headmaster in 1934 also signalled changes, and upgraded the profile of the school.
+A specially designed crest for the CBC uniform replaced the all-purpose crest of the Christian Brothers order, and the school adopted a new motto Veritas Vincit.